taaviteska/CoreDataManager/README.md

 `CDMAttributeString` - Translates the data found in json to String

+`CDMAttributeBool` - Translates the data found in json to Bool

+`CDMAttributeInt` - Translates the data found in json to Int

 `CDMAttributeNumber` - Translates the data found in json to NSNumber

 `CDMAttributeDouble` - Translates the data found in json to Double

+`CDMAttributeFloat` - Translates the data found in json to Float

-`CDMAttributeISODate` - Translates the data found in json to NSDate using ISO format - _yyyy-MM-dd'T'HH:mm:ssZZZZ_
+`CDMAttributeISODate` - Translates the data found in json to NSDate using ISO format - _yyyy-MM-dd'T'HH:mm:ssZZZZZ_ or _yyyy-MM-dd'T'HH:mm:ss.SSSZZZZZ_

 `CDMAttributeToMany` - Translates the data found in json to NSSet of NSManagedObject